stephmarie17/docs-shared/dbx/extended-json.rst

 Overview
 --------

+In this guide, you can learn how to use the **Extended JSON** data format when interacting with MongoDB documents.

-JSON is a data format that represents the values of objects, arrays, numbers, strings, booleans, and nulls.
-The **Extended JSON** format defines a reserved set of keys prefixed with "``$``" to represent field type information that directly corresponds to each type in BSON, the format that MongoDB uses to store data.
+JSON is a human-readable data format that represents the values of objects, arrays, numbers, strings, booleans, and nulls.
+This format supports only a subset of BSON data types, which is the format that MongoDB uses to store data.
+The Extended JSON format supports more BSON types, defining a reserved set of keys prefixed with "``$``" to represent field type information that directly corresponds to each type in BSON.

-To learn more about JSON, BSON, and Extended JSON, see `our article about JSON and BSON <https://www.mongodb.com/resources/basics/json-and-bson>`__ and :manual:`Extended JSON </reference/mongodb-extended-json/>` in the {+mdb-server+} manual.
+To learn more about JSON, BSON, and Extended JSON, see the `JSON and BSON <https://www.mongodb.com/resources/basics/json-and-bson>`__ resource and :manual:`Extended JSON </reference/mongodb-extended-json/>` {+mdb-server+} manual entry.

 Extended JSON Formats
 ---------------------

-MongoDB Extended JSON features different string formats to represent BSON data.
+MongoDB Extended JSON provides string formats to represent BSON data.
-Each of the different formats conform to the JSON RFC and meet specific use cases.
-The **extended** format, also known as the **canonical** format, features specific representations for every BSON type for bidirectional conversion without loss of information.
-The **Relaxed mode** format is more concise and closer to ordinary JSON, but does not represent all the type information such as the specific byte size of number fields.
+Each format conforms to the `JSON RFC <https://www.rfc-editor.org/rfc/rfc8259>`__ and meets specific use cases.

-See the following table to see a description of each format:
+The following table describes each Extended JSON format:

 .. list-table::
    :header-rows: 1